dpolakovics/glazewm/README.md

         window_title: { equals: "Settings" }
 ```

-Programs like Winlister or AutoHotkey's Window Spy can be useful for getting info about a window.

 **Q: How can I ignore GlazeWM's keybindings when `<insert application>` is focused?**
 This isn't currently supported, however, the keybinding `alt+shift+p` in the default config is used to disable all other keybindings until `alt+shift+p` is pressed again.

+### Tabbed layout
+Toggling a tabbed layout can be done via `alt+b` by default.
+Only one tab is shown at a time, and you can switch tabs by the provided commands.
+This can help organize windows in a single container under multiple tabs, similarly to a tabbed layout in i3 or SwayWM.

 [discord-badge]: https://img.shields.io/discord/1041662798196908052.svg?logo=discord&colorB=7289DA
 [discord-link]: https://discord.gg/ud6z3qjRvM